The American Senator: Women, courtship, and marriage

 However, Trollope's native sympathy intruded.
 A few months later, he wrote: "I have known the woman... all the traits, all the cleverness, all the patience, all the courage, all the self-abnegation,—and all the failure...
 Will such a one as Arabella Trefoil be damned, and if so why?
 Think of her virtues; how she works, how true she is to her vocation, how little there is of self indulgence, or of idleness.
 I think that she will go to a kind of third class heaven in which she will always be getting third class husbands."

 Far from an object of contempt, Arabella becomes a tragic figure.
 Her rank demands that she marry well; her financial situation makes such a marriage virtually impossible.
 In this position, she cannot afford love or sincerity.
 Hers is "the tragedy of a young woman who recognises decency, but who feels herself trapped into a life that excludes decent behaviour."

 Arabella has been badly schooled by her mother; Mary was more fortunate in having been raised by Lady Ushant of the Morton family, who taught her principles that allowed her to resist her stepmother's mercenary urgings.
 Yet Lady Augustus is no more pure villain than her daughter.
 With no mother to take care of her, she found herself married to a man who squandered her dowry.
 She is working to achieve for her daughter the security of which she was robbed in her own marriage.
 Her own reward for this long arduous struggle is a scant one: after Arabella's wedding, "[s]he knew she was an old woman, without money, without blood, and without attraction, whom nobody would ever desire to see."

 Development history

-From 1827–1831, Trollope's mother Frances Trollope lived the United States, attempting to repair the family's fortunes and observing all aspects of the nation.
+From 1827–1831, Trollope's mother Frances Trollope lived in the United States, attempting to repair the family's fortunes and observing all aspects of the nation.
 Upon her return to England, she published Domestic Manners of the Americans in 1832.
 Mrs. Trollope strongly criticised the country and its customs: "I do not like them.
 I do not like their principles, I do not like their manners, I do not like their opinions."
 The American press responded with strongly negative reviews of Domestic Manners.